Global Companies Invest in Drones Despite Recession

 Investing in Drones Breaks Records

-The amount of money going into the drone industry reached new record in 2020 with US$2,338 billion.
-This practically doubles the amount from the previous year (US$1,295 billion) which had already been a record in itself.
+The amount of money going into the drone industry reached new record in 2020 with US$2.338 billion (US notation).
+This practically doubles the amount from the previous year (US$1.295 billion) which had already been a record in itself.
 Our investment database shows all the investment rounds from all players, but here are the key takeaways per segment and sector.

 The hardware segment exploded and reached US$2 billion.
 This is a substantial increase compared to last year, where the services segment was almost equal and the gap with hardware was only US$159M rather than the current gap of US$1,900M.
 This means investment grew in drone companies that produce hardware, and one particular reason for this are forward-looking products such as passenger drones, which we will elaborate more on shortly.
 Regarding the other two sectors, both services and software experienced a decrease in drone investments.
 But it is worth keeping in mind that a decrease in drone investments doesn’t mean a decrease in their quality or profitability.
 Indeed, we previously highlighted that software companies grew in size by 20% during the pandemic year, which makes it likely that they increased their revenue and relied less on drone investors.